 Wladimir Köppen Award

 The Wladimir Köppen Award includes a cash component of 5,000 euros and is awarded by Universität Hamburg’s Cluster of Excellence “Climate, Climatic Change, and Society” (CLICCS).
-Awarded for the tenth time in 2019, its purpose is to recognize outstanding dissertations written by young researchers.
+Its purpose is to recognize outstanding dissertations written by young researchers.